rapid7/metasploit-framework/How-to-use-command-stagers.md

 'CmdStagerFlavor' => [ 'echo' ]
 ```

-Or set the :bourne key to execute_cmdstager:
+Or set the :echo key to execute_cmdstager:

 ```ruby
 execute_cmdstager(flavor: :echo)